AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

   }
 }
 ```

-Usage of the method does not look as beautiful as interface.
+As you see, usage of this method doesn’t look as beautiful as the interface.

 ### A word about the "do not forget" comment
 *IMHO* each of *"do not forget"*s signalizes about poor architecture.
 Even if you are